Android Studio Windows Zip Setup

 What is Android Studio?

-Note: Developing Android apps on a PC is resource heavy.
+Developing Android apps on a PC is resource heavy.
 The PC will struggle if it does not have a recent processor, i3 or better, and enough memory, 4 GB or better.
 Experience has shown that a recent 64-bit processor is required, using a i5, i7, Ryzen or i9 processor is best, and 6 GB should be regarded as the minimum memory to have free, the more memory the better.

 Start Writing Google Apps on Windows

 Apps are written in a computer language.
 The widely used Java used to be the big language for Android, and is still very important for developing Android apps.
 There are other languages available for writing apps, and Google supports C and C++ with the Native Development Kit (NDK).
 Google also pushes Kotlin as a language for app development.
 The NDK and Kotlin also use the Android Studio IDE.

 On the Studio download page at the Android Developer website, click on the Download Options link, or scroll down to the Android Studio downloads section.
 There is a link provided for both the 64-bit and 32-bit versions of Studio (32-bit is not recommended).
 To use the 64-bit version you need to be running a 64-bit version of Windows.
 Download the required Android Studio IDE zip file (accepting the terms and conditions).

 Once the Studio zip file download is complete use Windows File Explorer, copy the android-studio folder inside the zip file to the required location.
 As Android Studio is often updated it is probably better to copy it somewhere other than your Users folder, don't use a OneDrive folder (it will consume a large amount of OneDrive space).
 It id recommended to copy the android-studio folder to the root of a drive with lots of free space.